JulianEberius/SublimeRope/README.markdown

 **SublimeRope**
 ===========================

-Integrates the Python refactoring/completion framework Rope with Sublime Text 2.
-For now, it adds Rope completions to the ST2 completion menu, and adds a command goto_python_definition.
-It is a port of RopeMate, which I wrote for TextMate, and does not yet include all the features of RopeMate (or Rope for that matter).
+Adds Python completions and some IDE-like functions to Sublime Text 2, through the use of the [Rope](http://rope.sourceforge.net/) library.

 I have tested it on the latest dev build.
 It seems to work equally well on OSX, Linux and Windows, though I mostly test on OSX.
 No guarantees here!